qwertie/home/misc/Atlas-Shrugged-summary.md

 Dagny follows the leadership clique and finds them in a small private study.
 Chick Morrison resigns in frustration while the others began murmur about their desperate situation.
 Ferris wants to use the Ferris Persuader device.
 Mr. Thompson gives up and says "Oh, do anything you want!"

-> "We must make sure, " Wesley Mouch was whispering, "that nobody ever learns about it ..."
+> "We must make sure," Wesley Mouch was whispering, "that nobody ever learns about it ..."

 > She saw Ferris' eyes move to her, as if he had suddenly remembered her presence.
 She held his glance, letting him see the untroubled indifference of hers, as if she had neither cared nor understood.
 Then, as if merely grasping the signal of a private discussion, she turned slowly, with the suggestion of a shrug, and left the room.
 She knew that they were now past the stage of worrying about her.